-Note: Ability Services plays no role on arranging accommodations for "placement tests" (the tests all Freshmen are expected to take before registering for their first courses).
+Note: Ability Services plays no role on arranging accommodations for placement tests (the tests all Freshmen are expected to take before registering for their first courses).
 For accommodations on placement tests contact Mr. Tim O'Connor as soon as possible at email@example.com.
-Ability Services only arranges the following test accommodations for the tests that professors give in UWRF courses.
+Ability Services only arranges the following test taking accommodations for the tests that professors give in their courses.

 Professors may choose to provide copies of their own lecture notes to the student, or ask the student to obtain any copies of notes through Ability Services.
 Lecture notes that come from Ability Services are usually obtained from a classmate.
 The office scans the classmate's notes and posts them on the Internet.
 The student who is supposed to receive the notes may then obtain them with any computer that can connect to the Internet.
 The classmate does not have to know the identity of the student.
 Usually notes that are provided by the office are handwritten versions.
 Typically, the office only arranges typed notes when documentation sufficiently indicates the student's issue creates a substantial reason that handwritten notes won't be adequate.
 The accommodation of copies of lecture notes is usually not intended to be a substitute for class attendance.
 Often professors are teaching with methods that can require class attendance.

 Text accommodations could be audio textbooks, electronic textbooks, or written transcripts of audio media such as the soundtracks of a videos.
 Typically the office must develop these accommodations itself (versus being able to purchase them commercially).
 The U.S. Copyright Law usually makes it illegal to develop the accommodations unless a student's documentation thoroughly indicates the need, and the student has signed certain agreements to honor a publisher's copyright.
 Because of these things it can take the office considerable time to deliver text accommodations.